doicm/WOFFMRandomizer/README.md

 prevent crashes. **WARNING:** If randomizing in the middle of a playthrough, please remove mirages from all stacks and save before shuffling.
-- **Shuffle Intervention/Coliseum Rewards:** This shuffles the prizes that can be obtained between the arena and intervention quests.
-NPC quests are not included.
-Repeat attempts are not included.
-This also includes the Tama quest. ??? mementos are no longer hidden.
 - **Randomize Mirage Stats:** This randomizes the stats and growths that each mirage has.
 This may affect enemies as well as mirage allies.
 This only randomizes HP, Str, Def, Mag, MDef, and Agi.
+- **Shuffle Transfigurations:** This shuffles what mirages can transfigure into along with mirageboard unlocks.
+Some mirageboard unlock nodes are removed to prevent major issues.

 There are also the following optional features for QoL or for fun: